DBinaghi/plugin-EmailNotification/README.md

 ## Customizing messages
 Starting from version 1.3, it's possible to customize the whole message sent to recipient, by using special fields like <b>{item_title}</b> or <b>{collection_public_status}</b>; fields will be substituted by their actual values when sending the notification.
-For instance, if Item "_Juliet and Romeo_" was added by "_John Doe_" contributor, the text "_A new Item was added by {item_creator} with the title '{item_title}'_" would be sent as "_A new Item was added by John Doe with the title 'Juliet and Romeo'_".
+For instance, if Item "_Juliet and Romeo_" was added by a contributor named "_John Doe_", the text "_A new Item was added by {item_creator} with the title '{item_title}'_" would be sent as "_A new Item was added by John Doe with the title 'Juliet and Romeo'_".

 ## Notification for Item / Collection / Exhibit made public
-Starting from version 1.4, it's possible to send notification to original owner of an Item / Collection / Exhibit when it's made public.
+Starting from version 1.4, it's possible to send notification to original owner of an Item / Collection / Exhibit when the same is made public.

 ## Warning
 Use it at your own risk.